ZLamb101/DatapayCalculatorTest/README.md

 - **Readability:** Keep the tests straightforward and easy to read, focusing on specific functionalities without unnecessary complexity.

 ## Description
-The `TaxCalculator` class is designed to calculate PAYE (Pay As You Earn) tax, student loan repayments, and KiwiSaver contributions based on the provided income.
+The `TaxCalculator` class is designed to calculate tax, student loan repayments, and KiwiSaver contributions based on the provided income.
 The class handles various edge cases and provides accurate calculations.
-It also includes special handling for specific bank deals.
-Notably, PAYE is calculated after any deductions are applied to the income.

 ## Acceptance Criteria